Raising concerns: Republic of Ireland

 Concerns about colleagues

 The Medical Council has specific guidance for doctors who have concerns about the clinical or personal conduct of a medical colleague5.
-This says that you should usually first discuss your concerns with the doctor themselves.
-However, if you're concerned there is a risk to patient safety, you must notify the relevant authorities, including the Medical Council.
+This says that you should usually first discuss your concerns, sensitively and discreetly with the doctor themselves it is safe to do so.

 Disclosure of confidential information without consent